 A lot of watch museums are free, like the Seiko museum in Japan; while some have different fees depending on the age and number of visitors coming per batch.
 To make sure that you have enough money to get you on the tour, find out all the fees required beforehand.

 No one wants to come home empty-handed after a watch museum tour.
-If you want to bring home some souvenirs, make sure you have extra cash with your (or your credit card!) for purchases at the museum shop.
+If you want to bring home some souvenirs, make sure you have extra cash with you (or your credit card!) for purchases at the museum shop.
 Who knows?
-You might be bringing home a new timepiece on your way back from your trip.
+You might get to bring home a new timepiece on your way back from your trip.

 5. Get the exact location of the museum